wayneoco/sinatra_wordle/README.md

-# Sinatra based Wordle clone for Launch School's Rb175 course.
+This is a Sinatra based Wordle clone for Launch School's RB175 course.